SamKahnke/nhl_stats_sportradar/README.md

 Redirects to this README.

 #### Testing
 Run ```npm test``` to run the testing suite.
-Given more time, I would expand testing to the pipeline services as well.
+Given more time, I would create unit tests for the pipeline services.